-Born in Tunbridge Wells, Frederick Viner studied composition at the University of York and at the University of Oxford.
+Born in Tunbridge Wells in 1994, Frederick Viner studied composition at the University of York (BA 2016) and at the University of Oxford (MSt 2017).
 Having recently completed his tenure as Eton College Composer in Residence, he is now studying towards a PhD at the University of York as a WRoCAH scholar.
 His music is published by the University of York Music Press.

 - Year of birth: 1994